laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture10.md

 SNPs 1 and 2 belong to community $$A$$, and SNPs 3 and 4 belong to community $$B$$.
 In practice, we may have 100,000 nodes with half in each community.A mate-pair read linking two nodes results in an edge between those two nodes, and the weight of the edge depends on the parity of the read.
 We will show that recovering the communities is equivalent to solving the haplotype phasing problem.
 The partition will give us all the information except for 1 bit: which SNPs correspond to the maternal chromosome.

-A necessary condition for successful haplotype assembly is _connectedness_; each node has a path to each other node.
+A necessary condition for successful haplotype phasing is _connectedness_; each node has a path to each other node.
 If there are no errors on the reads, we can recover the communities using a greedy algorithm.
 We can start at an arbitrary node, assign it to community $$A$$, then follow an edge leaving the node.
 If the edge has weight 1 (indicating that the two nodes are identical), then we assign the next node to community $$A$$ as well.
 Otherwise, we assign it to community $$B$$.
 Note that we can only resolve the nodes into two communities.
 Without additional information, we cannot know which community corresponds to which chromosome.

-In the presence of noise, we would need more reads in order to guarantee connectedness.
-If we have $$n$$ reads, we would need $$n \log n$$ reads.
-One approach for finding the communities would be to enumerate all possible pairs of communities.
+However, the above approach is not robust to errors in the reads: once there is a single error in a read, the algorithm will make mistakes on the communities of the subsequent nodes that the algorithm visits.
+An alternative global approach for finding the communities would be to enumerate all possible pairs of communities.
 We would then simply choose the solution that results in the maximum likelihood given the data.
-This approach has close ties to the [_MAXCUT_](https://en.wikipedia.org/wiki/Maximum_cut) problem, which is NP-hard.
+This algorithm can be reduced to the [_MAXCUT_](https://en.wikipedia.org/wiki/Maximum_cut) problem, which is NP-hard.

-Alternatively, we will first assume a uniform linking model; reads are equally likely to be between any pair of SNPs.
+To seek an alternative algorithm that is more efficient and yet robust, we will first assume a uniform linking model; reads are equally likely to be between any pair of SNPs.
 For our haplotype example, we can construct the adjacency matrix

 $$
 A =